raewm/NautisNMEAbridge/README.md

 # NAUTIS Home → NMEA 0183 UDP Bridge

-A production-grade, deadlock-free integration bridge that reads live telemetry from the [NAUTIS Home](https://vstep.nl/nautis-home/) maritime simulator and re-broadcasts it as standard NMEA 0183 sentences and AIS reports over UDP.
+Integration bridge that reads live telemetry from the [NAUTIS Home](https://vstep.nl/nautis-home/) maritime simulator and re-broadcasts it as standard NMEA 0183 sentences and AIS reports over UDP.